Roios/grpc_project/README.md

 In the `order.proto` we say that the method `RegisterOrder` exists but we didn't write it.
 In `orders_pb2_grpc.py`, the method `RegisterOrder` exists but it just says unimplemented.
 The real implementation is in `server.py`.
 So the first step is to override the methods of the service (check class `Orders`).
 Finally we can start the server (check `start_server`).

 <details>
-<summary>Side note</summary>
+<summary>Side note about grpcurl</summary>

 The implemented server has reflection.
 That allows the clients to query the server about what it can do and what it needs (methods and types).
 In our case is running in the localhost:888.
 From the command line you query the server.
+For that we need `grpcurl`.
+To install it run:

+`curl -sSL "https://github.com/fullstorydev/grpcurl/releases/download/v1.9.1/grpcurl_1.9.1_linux_x86_64.tar.gz" | sudo tar -xz -C /usr/local/bin`

 Lets query the services available (we know that we only have `Orders`):